 Alcohol only exacerbates the problem that is people.
 Case in point: While working at a nightclub for someone's birthday party, a lady approached the bar, trying to catch my eye but mostly blinking a lot and staring at my chin.
 She screamed, "Vodka and coke!" at me.
 I obliged.
 She gave me a wrinkled bill, which I handed back to her, explaining that it was a free bar for the night.

 She eyed me up with a very aggressive pair of bloodshot eyeballs.
 "You know what you are?" she sneered.
 "You're a fucking prick."

 QUITTING IS TEMPORARY

 I walk out of these jobs quite blithely.
 Everybody does.
 Quitting is easy and fun.
-Trust me, the joy you experience as you drop your tray or wad of files and stroll towards the door – the regional supervisor bleating after you – feels eternal.
+Trust me, the joy you experience as you drop your tray or wad of files and stroll toward the door—the regional supervisor bleating after you—feels eternal.

 You can always follow your dreams and have a go at being a painter or a session cellist, or something.
-But, fundamentally, there just isn't enough time for this.
-So you return to Monster or Reed or Jobsite and go back to where you started.
+But fundamentally, there just isn't enough time for this.
+So you return to Monster or Craigslist or Jobsite and go back to where you started.